 places and other times.
 How do microphones work?
 Let's take a closer look!

-Right: Loudspeakers do the opposite, converting incoming electrical energy into outgoing sound.
+Right: Loudspeakers work the opposite way to microphones, converting incoming electrical energy into outgoing sound.

 Microphones are loudspeakers in reverse

 Microphones look very different from loudspeakers so most people never realize how similar

 they are.
 If you've read our article on loudspeakers,